A student shall be permitted to register for graduate study only after formal admission.

 Leave of Absence

 On-leave status is available to students who need to suspend their program of study.
 On-leave status is granted in cases where the student demonstrates good cause (e.g. illness, temporary departure from the university for employment, military service, family issues, financial need, or personal circumstances).
 A graduate student may request a maximum of three academic terms of leave including summer semester during the course of study for the degree.
 The time spent in approved on-leave status will be included in the seven-year time limit for completing requirements to the master’s degree.

 A student with approved on-leave status is not required to pay tuition or fees or register for the one credit of continuous enrollment.
 On-leave status does not provide the student with University resources.
-Approval of the advisor, program administrator, and the Director of the Office of Graduate Studies are required.
+Approval of the advisor, program administrator, and the Dean of Graduate Studies are required.

 A student who does not enroll in a minimum of one semester hour or apply for and receive on-leave status fails to maintain continuous enrollment.
 Failing to maintain continuous enrollment through minimum credit registration or the on-leave status will cause the student to relinquish his or her graduate standing in the University.